 Six-ingredients are all you need for these easy lemon bars.
 Bursting with great sweet-tart lemon taste and a buttery shortbread base, they are everything a lemon bar should be.
 Perfect for every day or a special occasion.

-I started at Cooks Illustrated as usually, but the recipe went on and on and on and on.
+I started at Cooks Illustrated as usual, but the recipe went on and on and on and on.
 I got some hints, but I wasn't jumping through all those hoops.

 I finally zeroed in on All Recipes - The Best Lemon Bars.
 With a 4.5 star rating, simple instructions, and not too many ingredients, it was for me.
 I read several hundred of the reviews and had my plan with modifications from comment land.

-You can use fresh lemons.
-A medium lemon will have 2 1/2 to 3 tablespoons of juice so for the 2/3 cup of juice, use 4 medium lemons.
+A medium lemon will have 2 ½ to 3 tablespoons of juice, so for the ⅔ cup of juice, use 4 medium lemons.

-Press into the bottom of prepared pan.
-Bake for about 20 minutes until firm and golden.
+Press into the bottom of the prepared pan.
+Bake for 15 to 20 minutes until firm and lightly brown.

 Remove from oven and dust with powdered sugar.

-Cool in refrigerator before cutting into 2-inch squares.
+Cool in the refrigerator before cutting into about 2-inch squares.

 Do you want more recipes from 101 Cooking for Two?
 Sign up for the newsletter and get all posts delivered straight to your inbox!